-High contoured seat makes for a very comfortable ride.
+High contoured seat and MyRIDE suspension make for a very comfortable ride.
 A powerful mower that handles well and is easy to drive.
-Three speeds give you a lot of control.
+V-Twin 708cc engine and 50-inch blades equal quick, efficient mowing.

 Easy to start, easy to operate.
 Has a lot of power for hills.
 Zero-turn radius allows it to work well in tight spaces.
-Buyers in particular love the three speed options and its mulching feature.
+Buyers particularly love the three speed options and mulching feature.

 The zero-turn operation takes a little getting used to, but with three speeds, you can start out slow.
-The bagger is a little bulky.
+The bagger is a little bulky and the mower is pricey.

 SmartStow storage feature works great with no fluid leaks.
+Self-propelled and a reliable mulcher.
 Easy to clean.
 Deck adjusts easily.
-Lots of power for a great price.
+Foldable handle is great for storage.
+Lots of power and features for a great price.

 Some buyers report starting problems.
 A gap where the bag attaches to the mower causes clippings to shoot back at you.